 Bronx Recognizes Its Own (BRIO) provides direct support to individual Bronx artists who create works in the literary, media, visual, and performing arts.
 BCA awards grants of $4,000 to Bronx artists each year, based solely on artistic excellence.

 Grant Panelists Wanted

-Apply to serve as a panelist at the Bronx Council on the Arts (BCA) and help make a difference in arts funding in the borough.
+Apply to serve as a panelist for the Bronx Council on the Arts (BCA) and help make a difference in arts funding in the borough.

 The Bronx Council on the Arts (BCA) seeks artists, arts professionals, and community-based organization leaders to serve as panelists for our 2019 grant cycle.

 Panelists are an essential component of BCA’s grant-making process, selecting projects and deciding on the distribution of grant funds to Bronx based artists, art collectives, art organizations, and other community-based groups.
 Panelists help foster equitable, transparent and inclusive grantmaking practices, in accordance with BCA’s mission and values.

 Panelists commit to reviewing and scoring applications, and to participating in an in-person meeting to discuss selected projects.
 First-time panelists are required to participate in an in-person training.
 Panelists receive an honorarium for their service.
 All activities take place in the Bronx.